**All teams participating in SETX should have a copy of these rules IN THEIR VESSEL during tournaments.

 In case of any conduct not complying with the standards outlined above, tournament officials have the right to refuse an application to compete, to deny a confirmed application to compete or to disqualify a contestant.

 8. CAPTAINS CRITERIA –To serve as a boat Captain one must meet the follow criteria.
 (1) Official faculty member of the student’s institution.
 (2) Close Family member of either Angler (3) SETX approved volunteer.
 Each school will provide SETX H.S.
 Assn. with a list of captains and volunteers prior to the start of the season.
 Each will have passed the schools background check.
-Captains are allowed to receive up $100 in Fuel and Oil compensation per event.
+Captains are allowed to receive up to $100 in fuel and oil compensation per day, including practice days.
 The compensation must be duly noted with the respective club advisor.
 SETX Board has the right to ask for an up to date ledger of these funds upon request.
 In order to captain a team in the championship, the boat captain must have been a previously approved captain, for that season, for the school that they represent in the championship.

 10. BOAT AND HORSEPOWER REGULATION • All boats must be propeller-driven and a minimum of 16 feet in length.
 Each boat must have all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated live well space to maintain a live limit of bass.
 Maximum horsepower for all outboards is not to exceed the maximum horsepower capacity set forth on the "maximum capacities" placard described below.
 Each boat must have a clearly legible "maximum capacities" (or comparably labeled) placard that includes a maximum horsepower rating affixed to the boat by the manufacturer.
 The maximum horsepower of the outboard engine must not exceed the maximum horsepower capacity specified on this placard or any horsepower limit set forth by SETX.
 By signing the entry form, contestants and coaches agree to submit their boat and/or motor to an inspection by tournament officials.
 Falsifying information on entry forms or altering the horsepower numbers on the motor or rating placard will be cause for disqualification from the tournament and may result in ineligibility to compete in future High School Fishing tournaments.
 Fishing platforms must be factory-installed equipment.
 No portable platforms may be used in tournament competition.
 Fuel may be carried only in factory-installed (built-in) fuel tanks or auxiliary fuel tanks that are securely strapped or otherwise fastened to the boat.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public and pumped through a hose with a nozzle.